-On Saturday, March 9th, 2013, the Junior League of Colorado Springs will be offering our sixth annual Kids in the Kitchen event at Freedom Financial Services Expo Center from 10 am-1 pm.This free event is a part of our ongoing effort to raise awareness regarding childhood obesity-related issues with children and families in the Colorado Springs community.The event will include activities such as healthy food preparation, fitness activities, and other educational opportunities.We anticipate serving at least 1,000 people at this year's event.
+On Saturday, March 8th, 2014, the Junior League of Colorado Springs will offer our 7th annual Kids in the Kitchen event at Freedom Financial Services Expo Center from 10 am-1 pm.This free event is a part of our ongoing effort to raise awareness regarding childhood obesity-related issues with children and families in the Colorado Springs community.The event will include activities such as healthy food preparation, fitness activities, and other educational opportunities.We anticipate serving at least 1,000 people at this year's event.
 Invite all friends and family members to experience a fun and entertaining FREE event!

 Connect with us on Facebook!